-Parties to the CBD are split pretty evenly about whether or not to have a top-level target to be achieved by 2030, such as an overall biodiversity status.
+Scientists, nongovernmental organisations and parties to the CBD are split about whether or not to have a top-level target to be achieved by 2030, such as an overall biodiversity status or global rate of extinction.
 Some believe it would help.
-Others say it would distract from the work of implementing the new post-2020 framework, and that it is impossible to capture the complexity of ecosystems and species with a single metric.
+Others say it would distract from the work of implementing the post-2020 framework and that it is impossible to capture the complexity of ecosystems and species with a single metric.

 Who leads the talks and why is this significant?

 China holds the rotating Presidency of the Conference of Parties to the CBD.
 Its minister of ecology and environment, Huang Runqiu, will preside over the talks in Montreal.
 It is the first time China has overseen major intergovernmental negotiations on the environment.
 This provides China with an opportunity to showcase its efforts to protect biodiversity both at home, through its vision of “ecological civilisation” and use of “ecological redlining”, and abroad, through greening its Belt and Road Initiative.
 But COP15 also presents a significant challenge to China.
 It will need to work hard and creatively to bring other nations together and achieve consensus on an ambitious agreement.

 Which other countries will be key to the talks?